 3. Mix With Plant Milk

 And finally, you can gain some benefits from mixing protein powder with plant milk.
-Some of these contain more electrolytes and provide some added protein and very little fat .
+According to insights from the American Society for Nutrition (ASN) some of these contain more electrolytes, provide some added protein and very little fat .

 “Dairy-alternative milks tend to have fewer calories, less fat (except for coconut-based milk), more water content (for better hydration), less protein (except soy).”